 Donating non–cash assets is always a smart alternative to making cash donations, especially now with current market valuations.

-And with the ease of donating stock through their Giving Funds, many NCF givers have taken advantage of this smart giving strategy.
+And with the ease of donating stock through their Giving Funds (donor-advised funds or DAF), many NCF givers have taken advantage of this smart giving strategy.
 In 2018 alone, NCF accepted more than $311 million in stock gifts.

 If donating stock this year sounds like a smart option for you, here are a few things to keep in mind: